-Whether it's kids, roommates or a partner, you don’t want someone interrupting your work meeting, it can be distracting for you but also anyone else in the meeting.
-The best way to avoid this is to find a private place to set up your home office, this could be your bedroom, an office or any quiet room.
+Whether it's kids, roommates, or a partner, you don’t want someone interrupting your meeting, it can be distracting for you but also anyone else in the meeting.
+The best way to avoid this is to find a private place to set up your home office, this could be your bedroom, an office, or any quiet room.
 Avoid having doors and hallways in your background if possible as these increase the likelihood of an unexpected visitor being visible.

-However this is not always possible so for those people consider investing in earphones or headphones with a high-quality in built microphone.
-Not only will this greatly improve the quality of your audio feed to others in the meeting but it will also reduce background noise by moving the microphone closer to your mouth.
+However, if this is not possible consider investing in earphones or headphones with a high-quality inbuilt microphone.
+Not only will this greatly improve the quality of your audio feed to others in the meeting but it will also reduce background noise by moving the microphone closer to your voice.

 Upgrade your audio

 Your audio quality is just as important as your video quality if you want your opinion to be heard and listened to.
 Your computer's inbuilt microphone will likely be fine in a quiet room however if you are video conferencing from a busy house or sharing a workspace it will be worth your while investing in earphones or headphones with an in-built microphone.
 This will improve your audio quality, as well as reducing the amount of background noise coming from your feed.

 DekkoLynx is our end-to-end encrypted video conferencing platform.
 Allowing you to effortlessly and securely communicate when working from home with a total security guarantee.
 For more information visit: dekkosecure.com/videoconferencing